brewski82/pghops/README.md

 building and defining your cluster in a single directory, referred to henceforth as the `cluster_directory`.
-Each sub-directory in `cluster_directory` should be the name of a database within your cluster (if not, you can add a file named `databases` to list the database directories).
+Each sub-directory in `cluster_directory` should be the name of a database within your cluster (if not, you can add a file named `databases` that contains the list of database directories).

 For example, say your `cluster_directory` is /tmp/pghops/main and you have two databases - dba and dbb.
 Your directory structure would look